 What’s the difference between a judgment and an abstract of judgment?

-A judgment is the court’s final order requiring payment, while an abstract of judgment is the one-page certified summary that creates a property lien when filed with county clerks.
-The judgment alone gives you the right to collect; the abstract creates the automatic lien on real property.
-Think of the judgment as your legal victory and the abstract as your collection tool.
+The judgment is the court’s final order requiring payment.
+An abstract of judgment is the one-page certified summary that creates a property lien when filed with county clerks.

 Source: Tex.
 Prop.
 Code Ch.
 52; Texas Courts Guide